 Price Shop Before Booking

 In order to know if you are really getting a deal, price the trip that you want to purchase off the flash sale site.
-This way you know exactly how much a trip to your preferred destination would cost in the type of hotel you want to stay in and for the length of time you are interested in.
+This way you know exactly how much a trip to your preferred destination would cost.
+Along with the type of hotel you want to stay in and for the length of time you are interested in.

-When you have a good idea of what the trip you want to take will cost you, begin watching for similar trip packages being sold on flash sale sites.
+Get an idea of what kind of trip you want to take.
+Then begin watching for similar trip packages being sold on flash sale sites.
 Anything that saves you more than 20% of the best price you can book on your own is a great deal.